CavsUNCGaccount/UNCG-LFG/README.md

 Our repository for the senior capstone project

 # UNCG-LFG
-A Looking for Group web app for co-op and multiplayer games
+A Looking for Group web app for co-op and multiplayer games.
+Our web app will focus on the top 15-20 co-op/multiplayer games of the last 15 years.

 ## Current Status
 - In the planning stage.